lancedacy/6306/README.md

 * Admin (Course syllabus and pointers to materials required for the course)
 * Examples (Example projects referenced and used to help in new projets)
-* Swirl (Folder that contains all Swirl output)
+* Units (Assignments from each of the Units in the coursework which contains lecture assignments and course material homework assignments)

-* Units (Assignments from each of the Units in the coursework which contains lecture assignments and course material assignments)
+## Contact

-Test
+If you have any questions related to the structure or content of this repository, you may [email me](mailto:ldacy@smu.edu)